CarbonLDP/carbonldp-js-sdk/doc/README.md

 createFragment():Carbon.Fragment.Class
 ```

-Creates a Blank Node Fragment, since no slug is provided
+Creates a BlankNode, since no slug is provided

 ##### createNamedFragment
 ```typescript